soumen02/Client-Server-Shell-CLI/README.md

 4. __Phase 4__:
 In this phase, scheduling algorithms are implemented to order the commands sent by multiple clients.
 The user is allowed to send a dummy program with a desired runtime and the server decides the processing time for each applicaiton using Round Robin Scheduling and Shortest Job First.
 The server has a realtime clock in the back to synchronize the running of the programs and sending the clients the results.

+_The zipped phase files contain a detailed documentation for each phase_

 ### How to run the code.
 - Make sure gnu gcc C++ is installed.